BlakeRain/blakerain.com/content/posts/overlays-with-custom-widgets-in-gtk.md

   - gtk
 published: 2021-01-14T21:27:19.000Z
 cover: /content/overlays-with-custom-widgets-in-gtk/cover.png
----
+excerpt: |
   In this post I show how to build a collapsible controls overlay in GTK, rendered over a simple custom widget.
 ---

 Recently I've been building a GTK application that includes a custom drawing widget for editing a simple 2D map.
 When elements are selected in the map I wanted a nice way to edit those elements within the map itself.